dward2/BME547/Lectures/intro_to_git.md

 to be created.

 ## Creating a local git repository
-We will be using Git Bash as a command line interface (CLI) for interacting with git.
+We will be using a command line interface (CLI) for interacting with git.
+The CLI could be a Git Bash window on a Windows machine or a Terminal window on a Mac.

-Open a Git Bash window.
+Open a CLI.
+Examples here will be from a Git Bash window.

 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~
 $
 ```
-You will see your local user name (`dwonl`), your computer name (`DESKTOP-GBL4L6`), the current window platform (`MINGW64`) and the current path `~`.
+You will see the command line prompt.
+The exact content and format of the prompt will depend on your operating system and settings.
+The default prompt in the Git Bash window will show your local user name (`dwonl`), your computer name (`DESKTOP-GBL4L6`), the current window platform (`MINGW64`) and the current path `~`.

-Git bash uses Linux-like commands.
-The `~` is shorthand for your home folder.
-To see in which folder you currently are, you can use the `pwd` command.
+Both Git Bash windows and the Terminal on Mac use Linux-like commands.
+The `~` is shorthand for your home directory.
+To see in which directory you currently are in, you can use the `pwd`command.  `pwd` is short for "print working directory".

 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~